magomimmo/modern-cljs/doc/tutorial-16.md

 In this tutorial of the series we are going to make the complementary `modern-cljs.shopping.validators-test` namespace also be portable to the client side of the web app.

-Reminder: this namespace contains tests of the `modern-cljs.shopping.validators` namespace.
+> NOTE 1: this namespace contains tests of the
+> `modern-cljs.shopping.validators` namespace.

 ## Repeating the DRY principle